 Like many things that seem like a good idea at the time, the self-esteem movement has officially reached its expiration date.
-The idea that you need to love yourself before you can love somebody else has become as redundant as assuming you know a person’s sexuality just by looking at them.
-So good news – you can hate yourself and still find love, maybe even with that man in a dress.
-(And maybe also, without him!)
+The idea that you need to love yourself before you can love somebody else has become as redundant as assuming you know a person’s gender or sexuality just by looking at them.
+So good news – you can hate yourself and still find love with a person of any gender or no gender at all (and maybe also, without them!)

 Yet for those of us who can be kind to anyone but ourselves, the whole love thy neighbor shtick has proved an untenable idea.
 Even the barbecuing neighbors will be treated better than ourselves, we who have to spend time daily in a hair shirt, with or without the Catholicism.

 The flawed logic of waiting until you are “no longer broken” before you can be loved is this: not only do you get punished for not loving yourself by having to live with a person that doesn’t love you, you are then told that other-people-love is not for you either.
 If you don’t love yourself, the maxim implies, you are not lovable enough to be loved.
 You just get to hang out with that miserable best friend called you for eternity.